 Give yourself time

 After my child was stillborn, I was desperate to get pregnant as soon as we could.
 Becoming pregnant again was my sole focus.
-And when I did become pregnant again, initially I felt immense relief….but that was soon replaced with feelings of apprehension, as I got through the next eight months holding my breath hoping everything would be ok.
+And when I did become pregnant again, initially I felt immense relief … but that was soon replaced with feelings of apprehension, as I got through the next eight months holding my breath hoping everything would be ok.

 Research indicates that rates of anxiety in women during a subsequent pregnancy are likely to be higher if she falls pregnant within twelve months of a stillbirth.
 Further, there is also more likelihood of experiencing postnatal depression and anxiety following the birth of their subsequent healthy baby.
-As a result, some health professionals will recommend giving yourself time (around a year) to mourn your loss before beginning another pregnancy, as this may be advantageous to your emotional and mental wellbeing in the longer term.
+As a result, some health professionals recommend giving yourself time (around a year) to mourn your loss before beginning another pregnancy, as this may be advantageous to your emotional and mental wellbeing in the longer term.